 Some say that it’s easier for infrastructure professionals to buy closed and proprietary platforms and their accompanying management tools than to develop their own toolchains and software.
 While open source solutions are available, are they too complex for the average company to adopt, integrate, and operate, leaving existing skills intact for years to come?
 Will infrastructure engineers need to know how to code infrastructure using a wide range of APIs, orchestration tools, programs and programming languages?
 Is much of the need to code infrastructure hype and will existing skill sets still have a long shelf life thanks to advances in orchestration software and infrastructure suppliers providing APIs to configure devices via security policy?
 Will vendors produce products that fill the gap between manual and automated orchestrated/configuration as the majority of customers are fundamentally incapable of building their own software?

-In a discussion led by Tom Hollingsworth, Vijay Gill and Truman Boyes will share their views on the changing roles and skill sets of infrastructure engineers, with healthy involvement from the ONUG Community.
+In a discussion led by Ernest Lefner, Truman Boyes, Dr. David Cheriton, and Vijay Gill will share their views on the changing roles and skill sets of infrastructure engineers, with healthy involvement from the ONUG Community.